 You can also choose to build with the Hiro Platform, a hosted development environment that removes all of the friction of installations from the experience and offers a number of powerful features, including deployment plans, chainhooks, and more.

-If you build with the Bitcoin layer Lightning, you can use Polar, a dev environment which can configure multiple Lightning networks and offers drag and drop actions, so you can focus on building Lightning apps and not on the initial setup.
+Stacks is just one of many projects enabling apps on Bitcoin.
+If you build on another project, you’ll use different tooling.
+For example, if you build with the Bitcoin layer Lightning, you can use Polar, a dev environment which can configure multiple Lightning networks and offers drag and drop actions, so you can focus on building Lightning apps and not on the initial setup.
+Or if you build with the Bitcoin layer Rootstock, you can actually use the Ethereum dev environments listed below, since Rootstock is an EVM-compatible chain.

 If you want to learn more about Bitcoin dev tools, here’s a guide to learn Bitcoin Script and here’s a list of Bitcoin dev tools.
-Keep in mind that for more advanced Web3 functionality, you’ll need to use a Bitcoin layer like Stacks.
+Keep in mind that for more advanced Web3 apps, you’ll need to use a Bitcoin layer like Stacks.

 Ethereum Web3 Development Environment